 In Odin’s case, he descended into the darkness of the underworld in order to obtain knowledge, which is one of the purposes descending into darkness serves.
 The number nine represents the nine regions of the underworld.
 The tree and cross represent the world tree, axis mundi, and the sun crossing the equator at the spring equinox.
 Odin’s screaming in the excerpt above represents the agonizing pain it takes to obtain knowledge (which is symbolized by the runes), and the falling back represents the pain being so great one ceases any wish to identify with their worldly ego or personality, which is what dies.

 This stage is tied to the time of spring equinox, when the days start to become longer than the nights, and therefore the light can be seen to overcome darkness, and the wintery world of death and decay is overcome by the eternal life of the spirit, symbolized by spring.
 It’s why many deities in the ancient religion of the sun were said to die and resurrect at the spring equinox.

 What I like about this song is the atmosphere and feeling it conveys about the event.
-Many songs on spiritual themes are nice to listen to, but on the path of the spiritual sun, there are not only times of light, but also of darkness, just as there are in the year and the sun’s annual cycle.
-This song in a very gritty and real way captures the epic psychological struggle and sacrifice someone goes through, and the darkness of the underworld they need to face on the path of the spiritual sun, which both Odin and Jesus represented.
+Many songs on spiritual themes are nice to listen to, but on the path of the sacred sun, there are not only times of light, but also of darkness, just as there are in the year and the sun’s annual cycle.
+This song in a very gritty and real way captures the epic psychological struggle and sacrifice someone goes through, and the darkness of the underworld they need to face on the path of the sacred sun, which both Odin and Jesus represented.